-All bills on the Daily File shall be called for consideration, provided Rule 58 has been complied with in the order of their listing, unless otherwise ordered by unanimous consent or an affirmative vote of two-thirds of the Members present.
+All bills on the Daily File shall be called for consideration, provided that Rule 58 has been complied with in the order of their listing.
 All scheduled committee hearings, together with the list of bills to be heard, shall be published in the Daily File.